bocaj111004/ESPLibrary/README.md

 ESPLibrary:SetArrows(Boolean) - Sets whether arrows will appear, showing highlighted objects that are off screen.

-ESPLibrary:SetArrowRadius(Number) - Sets how far the arrows will be from the center of the screen.
+ESPLibrary:SetArrowRadius(Number) - Sets how far the arrows will be from the center of the screen. (default is 200)

 ESPLibrary:Unload() -- Unloads the library, removing all highlights and preventing any more objects being highlighted
 ```